-A new sit skier, who I’d met last season in Falls Creek though my instructor, was in contact with me with questions about sit skiing in Myoko.
+A new sit skier, who I’d met last season in Falls Creek through my instructor, was in contact with me with questions about sit skiing in Myoko.
 I was more than happy to give my advice and share my experiences.

 Expect the unexpected, plan and prepare.
 I like to be organised and plan.
 I called the airport and airlines to let them know what equipment I was bringing.
 I had booked and paid for accommodation, transport and lessons.

 Myoko Station isn’t wheelchair accessible.
 Don’t ask for a slope but get on the train yourself as they may not let you board.
 Organise to have a team to help you get yourself and your bags up and down the many stairs.
 Our hotel staff meet us and are able to assist.
 I recommend calling your hotel for advice and assistance.